-In his upcoming book, former Facebook employee Antonio Garcia Martinez opens up about what it was like to work at the social media giant.
+In his book Chaos Monkeys, former Facebook employee Antonio Garcia Martinez opens up about what it was like to work at the social media giant.

 In an extract published in Vanity Fair, Martinez gives readers a glimpse into Facebook’s company culture.